hemantapkh/TorrentHunt/README.md

 <h2 align='center'>🔍 Torrent Hunt Bot</h2>

 <p align="center">
-Telegram Hunt Bot is a telegram bot to search and browse torrents.
+Telegram Torrent Hunt Bot is a telegram bot to search and browse torrents.
 It can show you the result of your query in a snap.
 Furthermore, you can explore top, trending, & popular torrents and browse torrents of a certain category.
 </P>

 # ⛲ Features